 - GA requirements specific to your area of study:

-- Theory/Composition: In order to be considered for a theory GTA you must interview and complete a teaching audition (recorded and submitted by Dec.
+- Theory/Composition: In order to be considered for a theory GTA you must interview virtually with our faculty and complete a teaching audition (recorded and submitted by Dec.
 15, 2020).
 At the interview you will be asked about your background, interests, teaching experience, and future plans; you will also go over your teaching video with our faculty.
-The recorded/submitted teaching audition is a 10-minute lesson on one of the following topics: scales, intervals, or basic diatonic harmonic progressions.
+The recorded/submitted teaching audition is a 10-minute mock-teaching lesson on melodic dictation.
 For further information, click here.

 - MM Percussion: Candidates who are interested in being considered for an assistantship may also be asked to teach a private lesson and are encouraged to include provide teaching footage via URL links in their application.

 - At the end of your application, be sure to upload the following: